jokergoo/ComplexHeatmap-reference/book/03-heatmap_annotations.md

-A so-called _"simple annotation"_ is the most used style of annotations which is heatmap-like or grid-like graphics where colors are used to map to the anntation values.
+A so-called _"simple annotation"_ is the most used style of annotations which is heatmap-like or grid-like graphics where colors are used to map to the annotation values.
 To generate a simple annotation, you just simply put the annotation vector in `HeatmapAnnotation()` with a certain name.